szabgab/codeandtalk.com/README.md

 These are just ideas, not necessary something I really want to do :-)

+* serve the site from JSON files
+* improve the search for people
+* improve the search for videos
+* CAT show number of videos in the list of people
+* CAT: tags should be all lower case in the files and we should have the real case in the tags file.
+That will make the code simpler

 * For each event series find out if they have an annuncement mailing list to get notified for the new event, cfp,  videos available.
 Add this information to the data/series.json file Talk to the organizers and tell them why we would like to get such notifications.